awesomerank/awesomerank.github.io/lists/aharris88/awesome-cli-apps.md

 - [cowsay ★22](tnalpgge/rank-amateur-cowsay) - You can [install with homebrew](http://brewformulas.org/Cowsay).
 - [cgasm ★178 ⏳1Y](bnagy/cgasm) - A tool that gives x86 assembly documentation.
 It is pronounced "SeekAzzem".
 - [detect-indent-cli ★11 ⏳1Y](sindresorhus/detect-indent-cli) - Detect the indentation of code.
+- [emoj ★1255](sindresorhus/emoj) - Find relevant emoji from text on the command-line.
+- [emoji-finder ★5](dematerializer/emoji-finder) - Quickly find and copy emoji to the clipboard via the command-line
 - [fortune](http://brewformulas.org/Fortune) - Shows a random fortune.
 - [fullname-cli ★9 ⏳1Y](sindresorhus/fullname-cli) - Get the fullname of the current user.
 - [get-port-cli ★39](sindresorhus/get-port-cli) - Get an available port.